Mypy Configuration & Strictness: A Practical Guide for Python Teams

 Define a baseline Static Analysis Tools & CI Integration strategy before enforcing strict type checking.
 Adopt incremental strictness to prevent build failures during legacy code migration.
 Leverage modern pyproject.toml standards for centralized configuration management.

 Establish foundational mypy.ini and pyproject.toml structures with essential flags for immediate type coverage.
 Configure python_version, ignore_missing_imports, and warn_return_any for safe initial adoption.
-Map module-specific overrides using [[mypy.overrides]] to isolate third-party library gaps.
+Map module-specific overrides using [[tool.mypy.overrides]] to isolate third-party library gaps.
 Align configuration syntax with modern packaging standards to avoid deprecated .cfg formats.

 [tool.mypy]